.st0{fill:#FFFFFF;}

 GROWTH & HABIT

 Pawpaws are native to the temperate climate of eastern North America and tolerate humidity well.
 They require at least 400 chill hours and are cold hardy to at least -20F.
 They are hardiest in zones 5-8, including the northern half of Alachua County (8b).
-It is reportedly growing well in the San Jose area also, which is zone 9.
+However, pawpaws are reportedly growing well in the San Jose, CA area also, which is fully zone 9.
 Reference here.

 Pawpaws grow to about 20' high max, and about 3/4 as wide as it is tall.
 Trees should be planted a min 10' apart, but no more than 30' apart for best pollination.
 Pawpaws are not self-fertile so you need 2 different cultivars for pollination if grafted, or two seedlings of any cultivar.
 Bees rarely pollinate: it is usually up to the flies & beetles to pollinate the pawpaw.